open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ## 11.1 Data Display Components

 ### 11.1.1 Upload
 The `Upload` component allows us to upload a file to the dashboard.
-For this example we will upload a [CSV file](https://www.howtogeek.com/348960/what-is-a-csv-file-and-how-do-i-open-it/) and plot the data on a line chart.
-[Download this CSV file](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part3/ch11_files/rotation_angle.csv), save it as `rotation_angle.csv`, run the follwing code, and try uploading the file into the drag and drop section of the app.
+For this example we will upload a CSV file and plot the data on a line chart.
+[Download this CSV file](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part3/ch11_files/rotation_angle.csv), save it as `rotation_angle.csv`, run the following code, and try uploading the file into the drag and drop section of the app.

 ```{attention}
 Note that the `update_fig()` callback function below is designed for CSV files exclusively.
 Different data wrangling inside the function would be required if you choose to work with other data files.